kovasap/tactics/DESIGN.md

 ### Attacking and Defending

-Abilities that do damage to a tile's contents have both a "swiftness" and a "power" associated with them.
+Abilities that do damage to a tile's contents have "accuracy" and "damage".

-Defenders have an "agility" and "armor" attached to them based on their class.
-If the swiftness is greater than or equal to the agility, the attack will hit, otherwise it will miss (no RNG).
-Same goes for the power/armor.
-This means that some classes will be able to infinitely tank certain attacks.
+Accuracy targets the "poise" defense, and damage targets the "health" defense.
+All poise must be overcome before damage is done.
+Poise and rarely health can be recovered "on refresh".

 ### Zone of Control